KaiBLI/EasyDABv2/Assembly-Options.md

 This document also covers your options for acheiving RF filtering, which is a non-optional step you must take to avoid polluting the RF spectrum with harmonics as well as the decision whether to utilize the Mini360 DC-DC converter modules or source our own equivalent components for directly soldering on the board.

-As a word of advice for people starting out, I would suggest startin off with the options installing the Mini360 modules, the RBP-204+ band pass filter and electing to -not- install the SFN components.
+As a word of advice for people starting out, I would suggest starting off with the options installing the Mini360 modules, the RBP-204+ band pass filter and the additional SRAMs for stability To build a bare minimum EasyDAB board, you must at least decide on whether to use the Mini360, whether to use Temperature-Controlled or Quartz Oscillator and deciding what filtering to use.
+The GPS and Additional SRAMs are optional.
+Do not install the GPS unless you plan on doing SFN.

 Final bit of advice, I would suggest gaining some experience with soldering before engaging on this project.
 A number of the ICs such as the FPGA and Digital Synthesiser are fairly expensive and have a very high pin density.
 Good solder, good flux, a steady hand as well as a microscope is required!